picom - Man Page

 Sets the radius of rounded window corners.
 When > 0, the compositor will round the corners of windows.
 Does not interact well with --transparent-clipping. (defaults to 0).

---corner-radius-rules RADIUS:'CONDITION'
+--corner-radius-rules RADIUS:CONDITION

 Specify a list of corner radius rules.
 Overrides the corner radii of matching windows.
 This option takes precedence over the --rounded-corners-exclude option, and also overrides the default exclusion of fullscreen windows.
 The condition has the same format as --opacity-rule.
+Using this is discouraged, see the Window Rules section for the recommended way to set window-specific corner radius.

 --rounded-corners-exclude CONDITION